Large sets of strongly cospectral vertices in Cayley graphs: Strongly cospectral subgroups in cubelike graphs

-\item[(iv)] If $H$ contains neither $V$ nor $p$ and $H\cap S'$ is an elliptic quadric then $\abs{H\cap S'}=2^{d-2}-2^{e-1}-1$. \item[(v)] The minimum nonzero value of $\abs{\abs{H\cap S'}-\abs{H'\cap S'}}$ as $H$ and $H'$ vary over hyperplanes of $G$ is $2^{e-1}$. \end{enumerate} \end{lemma} \begin{proof} (i) Follows from the fact that projection with respect to the nucleus maps $Q$ bijectively onto the set of nonzero vectors of $V/\langle p\rangle$.
+\end{lemma} \begin{proof} (i) Follows from the fact that projection with respect to the nucleus maps $Q$ bijectively onto the set of nonzero vectors of $V/\langle p\rangle$.
 Suppose we are in case (ii).
-Then the restriction of the associated symplectic form to $H$ has a 2-dimensional radical generated by $p$ and $v$ say.
+Then the restriction of the associated symplectic form to $H\cap V$ has a 2-dimensional radical generated by $p$ and $v$, say.
 Either $v$ or $p+v$ is isotropic for $q$, so we can assume that $v$ was chosen to be isotropic.
-Then the image of of $H\cap S'$ in $H\cap V_i/\langle v\rangle$ is a nondegenerate quadric in dimension $d-2$.
-We then find $\abs{H\cap S'}=2.(2^{d-3}-1) +1=2^{d-2}-1$.
-For parts (iii) and (iv), the restriction of the form $q$ to $H$ is nondegenerate, and the given numbers are the numbers of nonzero isotropic vectors in the hyperbolic and elliptic cases.
-Then (v) follows. \end{proof}
+Then the the restriction of $q$ to $H\cap V$ induces a nondegenerate quadratic form on $(H\cap V)/\langle v\rangle$, analogous to $q$ but in dimension $d-2$.
+We then find, using (i), that $\abs{H\cap S'}=2(2^{d-3}-1) +1=2^{d-2}-1$.
+For parts (iii) and (iv), the restriction of the form $q$ to $H\cap V$ is a nondegenerate quadratic form on the $2e$-dimensional space $H\cap V$.
+The numbers stated in (iii) and (iv) are the numbers of nonzero vectors on which such a form vanishes in the hyperbolic and elliptic cases, respectively \cite[Lemma 9.4.1]{BCN}.
+Part (v) follows from the previous parts. \end{proof}